komal98/navigating-unemployment-landscape/README.md

 ```
 ## Sentiment Analysis
-We delve into related Reddit subreddits, such as r/technews, to gauge evolving layoff psychology.
+We used VADER(Valence Aware Dictionary and sEntiment Reasoner) to perform sentiment analysis on top Reddit posts from r/technology to gauge evolving layoff psychology.
+Using the data from the analysis , we tried to correlate with Mean GDP and also observe the impact of the sentiments against upvote ratio and number of comments.